The iPad's original software designer and program lead look back on the device's first 10 years

 Imran: There's a craftsmanship that goes into building compute devices that, especially when we're trying to emulate experiences like with the Pencil or experiences like multitouch that require a certain fidelity, there's a frame rate requirement.
 There's a thinking requirement.
 All of that really goes down into the work of the engineering team — along with design — that tends to really make the best experience — to make all of the hiccups that you experience on other platforms just go away.
 You know, things like really incredibly high refresh rates for scrolling and really incredibly high refresh rates for panning that at the end of the day take a lot of work but are invisible to the customer, I think.
 Maybe that's kind of what you're getting at?

 Bethany: I would say that I think that, you know, Imran and I often talk about software being like the soul of the product, right?
-I think that when you look at something like a tablet or even a phone — that is a very personal product, right?
+I think that when you look at something like a tablet or even a phone — that is a very personal product.
 You're using it in more personal ways.
 It feels more close to you.
 You're feeling more connected to it.
-I think, you know, when there feels like there's a lack of depth and when it feels like there is like a lack of that soul, I think it doesn't feel as good.
+I think when there feels like there's a lack of depth and when it feels like there is like a lack of that soul, I think it doesn't feel as good.
 And I think people have a higher bar for what they're looking for on more personal products.

 There's a lot that has been said about the differences between Steve Jobs and Tim Cook.
 Generally, those takes strike me to be guesses by people with very limited information — but as people that worked very closely through both eras, did you feel there was a huge difference in the leadership style?
 And if so, what do you think was the cause of that?